 After that, as you put some pressure on the backrest, use the knob to comfortably tilt it to that position.
 While doing that, you’ll feel no pressure at all as the tilt lock will be open.
 When you find an appropriate comfortable position, leave the knob and that should lock the tilt there.

 Don’t worry, you’ll know when you find the right angle.
-However, at the same time, keep in mind that too much tilt away from your desk is also not good.
+But at the same time, keep in mind that too much tilt away from your desk is also not good.
 Like I said, just press to find the right spot.

 Also, remember that the tilt of your backrest and seat should not be such that it allows your feet to lose contact with the floor.
 Ergonomics say that your feet must be touching the floor when you are in a comfortable position.